ipublikuj/websockets/docs/en/index.md

             '/[!<locale [a-z]{2,4}>/]other-path/<myParameter>/<otherParameter>' : 'SecondControllerName:'
 ```

-as you can see, definition is in nette compatible way.
+As you can see, the definition is in nette compatible way.

-Or if you don't want to define routes in neon, you could use define routes as service
+Or if you don't want to define routes in neon, you can define socket routes in a service

 ```php
 services: